 Queen Juliana died on the same day as her grand mother, queen Emma of the Netherlands, born princess of Waldeck-Pyrmont.
 On 19 March 1934 queen Emma got an attack of bronchitis but her condition worsened quickly.
 After a quiet night her condition worsened in the morning of 20 March 1934, she died at 7.45 AM at Lange Voorhout Palace in The Hague, in the presence of her daughter queen Wilhelmina, her grand daughter princess Juliana and her brother Fürst Friedrich of Waldeck-Pyrmont.

-Tagged Anniversary, Biography, Death, Emma of Waldeck and Pyrmont, Queen Juliana of the Netherlands.
+Tagged Anniversary, Biography, Death, Emma of Waldeck and Pyrmont, House of Waldeck and Pyrmont, Queen Juliana of the Netherlands.